Support

 To utilise the COGS formula, you’ll first need to decide on your cost of goods sold ‘period’.
 Often the assessment is made over a year, but it depends on your business and the solutions you may be trying to find.

-Once that’s determined, assess the opening inventory.
+Determine the period: Choose the time frame for your COGS calculation.
 This refers to the inventory in the warehouse at the time the period starts.

-Depending on what you’re assessing, opening inventory could mean the number of various goods in the warehouse, the number of boxes containing goods, or the number of raw materials and products being held.
+Assess opening inventory: Calculate the value of the inventory at the start of the period.
+This could include the number of boxes containing goods and the number of raw materials and products being held.

-Next, consider the purchases you’ve made, and the production costs you’ve incurred, throughout the period.
-This will include the raw materials, labour, and manufacturing costs that are directly attributable to the relevant inventory.
+Account for purchases and production costs: Consider the purchases you’ve made, and the production costs you’ve incurred throughout the period.
+This could include raw materials, direct labour, and manufacturing overheads directly attributable to the relevant inventory

 Different accounting treatments can also yield different results of running the cost of goods sold formula.